Introduction: Python String zfill() Method

-2. Python zfill( Method: Syntax, Parameters & Return Value
+Python String zfill() Method: Syntax, Parameters, Return Value and Examples

 str.zfill(width)

-This returns a new string padded with leading zeros based on the width you specify.
+The method is called on a string object and returns a new string padded with zeros on the left side.

 | Parameter | Type | Required | Description |